oconnor663/bao/docs/spec.md

 huge files, and falling back to serial hashing would conflict with that.
 It would also complicate encoding and decoding.

-### Is 64 bits large enough for the length counter?
+### Is 64 bits large enough for the encoded length?

 **Yes.** Every filesystem in use today has a maximum file size of 2<sup>64</sup> bytes or less.
 It's possible that some trickery with sparse